NnekaAsuzu/NnekaAsuzu/README.md

 ### About Me

-I am a  **Data Scientist**  specializing in building end-to-end analytics solutions that drive business impact.
-I turn complex data challenges into actionable insights, focusing on Machine Learning, Predictive Modeling, and Advanced Analytics across multiple industries, from finance to healthcare and operations.
+I am a  **Data Scientist** specializing in building end-to-end machine learning and statistical modeling solutions.
+I focus on feature engineering, model development, and evaluation to solve real-world problems using data.

 #### Education & Expertise:
 **Master of Science (M.S.) in Management and Systems**, New York University (NYU): Specialization in **Database Technologies, Data Analytics, and Applied Data Science**.